Friday, May 12, 2017

 “Purple Haze”

-With its “velvet aggression,” SP “breakthrough acid rock anthem” JA and second single Purple Haze “has the quintessence of Hendrix’s sound embedded into it: the menacing riff, the wild soloing, the psycho lyrics, the screams, the smoke, the everything…it’s…easily Jimi’s best songwriting effort.”
+With its “velvet aggression,” BN “breakthrough acid rock anthem” JA and second single Purple Haze “has the quintessence of Hendrix’s sound embedded into it: the menacing riff, the wild soloing, the psycho lyrics, the screams, the smoke, the everything…it’s…easily Jimi’s best songwriting effort.”
 GS

 “The Wind Cries Mary”

 The third single, the “dreamy The Wind Cries MaryTL was “written for his ex-girlfriend.”
 SM It “represents Hendrix’s softer side, which echoes with a sense of longing and loss supported by wistful guitar work and heartfelt vocals.”
-CS The song “presents us Jimi the balladeer, Jimi the Dylan-imitator: this is certainly his best attempt at imitating Bob’s lyrics, and the gentle melody is also sparse, economic and haunting.”
+RV The song “presents us Jimi the balladeer, Jimi the Dylan-imitator: this is certainly his best attempt at imitating Bob’s lyrics, and the gentle melody is also sparse, economic and haunting.”
 GS

 “Foxey Lady”